offsecin/infosecblog/_posts/2021-10-13-Self_notes_Android_Security.markdown

 # Inter-Process Communication (IPC)
 Android is a unix like system that have separate address spaces and a process cannot directly access another process's memory (called process isolation).However, if a process wants to offer some useful service(s) to other processes, it needs to provide some mechanism that allows other processes to discover and interact with those services.
-That mechanism is referred to as IPC.
+That mechanism is referred to as IPC.These include files, signals, sockets, pipes, semaphores, shared memory, message queues, and so on.
+While Android uses some of these (such as local sockets), it does not support others (namely System VIPCs like semaphores, shared memory segments, and message queues)

-For Andoid we have below IPC mechanisms
+For Andoid we have few of the below IPC mechanisms
 1) Intents: These are messages which components can send and receive.
 It is a universal mechanism of passing data between processes.
 With help of the intents one can start services or activities, invoke broadcast receivers and so on.

 2) Bundles: These are entities of data that is passed through.
 It is similar to the serialization of an object, but much faster on android.
 Bundle can be read from intent via the getExtras() method.